-Northwest Arctic Borough remains open to the public on a limited basis until further notice.
-The Assembly Chambers is open for fully vaccinated individuals which is primarily for Assembly and Administration up to 25% capacity which is 20 people.
+Effective July 16, 2021, the public health emergency order 05 expired and the declaration of disaster will also expire on July 31, 2021.
+The Northwest Arctic Borough offices will continue to remain closed to the public.
+The Assembly Chambers is open for fully vaccinated individuals which is primarily for Assembly, Administration and guests engaged in planned meetings.
+Participants are encouraged to continue to social distance and wear masks.
 The front entry area is open for those individuals who do not have access to a computer or are not able to submit documents electronically.
 You can come onsite to fill out forms at the desk that is provided near the entry area with social distancing requirements.
 The Borough’s regular business hours are Monday -Friday, 8:00am – 12:00noon and 1:00pm and 4:30pm.